swisscom/Invoke-Forensics/README.md

 * Extracts the hostname from the path to use it in KAPE commands and for output folder name
 * Loop over all VHDX files
   * Mounts VHDX file and provide the drive letter to the KAPE command
-  * Run KAPE with the given modules (`-Module` has tab-completion support for module names)
+  * Run KAPE with the given Modules (`-Module` has tab-completion support for Module names)
   * Unmounts the VHDX file

 Sample directory and file structure: